 The number of sockets is determined by the number of virtual CPUs available.
 The number changes when you update the number of virtual CPUs.

-- Under Hard Disks, click Add to add a hard disk and fill out the following details.
+- Under Hard Disks, click Add to add a hard disk.

 By default, all the hard disks attached to a virtual machine use the storage policy specified for the virtual machine.
 You can override this default for any of these disks when you create a virtual machine or modify its properties.
 The Size column for each hard disk includes a drop-down menu that lists all the storage policies available for this virtual machine.